myfirebase/docs/functionalities/auth.md

 #### SignIn with Github

-To let your users authenticate with Firebase using their **Twitter Accounts**.
+To let your users authenticate with Firebase using their **Github Accounts**.

 Syntax : `$auth.signInWithGithub(object)`